axiomantic/claude-threepio/README.md

 ## Verifying Model Routing & Live Logs

-You can easily verify that your requests are being proxied without incurring Anthropic cloud charges:
+You can easily verify that your requests are being proxied correctly:

 1. **Live Proxy Stream**: Run the built-in log watcher in a terminal tab to see every intercepted request, target model routing, latency, and HTTP response code in real time:
    ```bash